Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 Depending on the data you want to specify, you have to add the corresponding attribute in its form as an attribute key to your request.
 For detailed information on the attribute key structure, see [Attributes](./03_KeyConcepts.md#attributes).

 For a complete list of the attributes included in the attribute set of the product you want to address, you can check the corresponding *PIM* attribute set under *PIM > Settings > Attribute sets*.
-Alternatively, you can find a list of all existing *PIM* attributes under *PIM > Settings > Attributes*.
+You can also find a list of all existing *PIM* attributes under *PIM > Settings > Attributes*.
 Alternatively, you can get a list of attributes via API, see [List the attributes in an attribute set](./04_RetrieveEntityData.md#list-the-attributes-in-an-attribute-set).

 Bear in mind that keys are customer-defined.
 Therefore, the fields displayed in the following request samples should just serve as an example.
 For a practical example on how to use the request samples, see [How to use the request samples](./02_GetStarted.md#how-to-use-the-request-samples).